0xPolygonID/js-sdk-tutorials/docs/tutorial-basics/generate proofs.md

   console.log("=============== user did ===============");
   console.log(userDID.toString());

-  const { did:issuerDID, credential:issuerAuthBJJCredential } =
+  const { did: issuerDID, credential: issuerAuthBJJCredential } =
     await identityWallet.createIdentity(
       "http://metamask.com/", // this is url that will be a part of auth bjj credential identifier "https://rhs-staging.polygonid.me", // url to check revocation status of auth bjj credential